 When future outcomes are not known, when there are disputes about what outcomes are desired and when indeterminacy prevails in complex systems, then such approaches fail.
 In this wider, and much more common, condition of uncertainty – or more broadly incertitude – greater humility is required.

 This has huge implications for the practices of science, management and policy, with consequences for how institutions and governance arrangements function.
 A linear, modernist vision of progress is challenged, opening up questions about how we navigate the world under conditions of radical uncertainty.

 - What are the differences between risk, uncertainty, ambiguity and ignorance?
 Think of some examples of each from pastoral systems.

 - What would be your critique of a ‘risk society’ framing from the perspective of pastoral areas that you work in?

 - What are the implications of moving from a ‘controlling’ (technocratic, managerial, risk-oriented) approach to a more ‘caring’ (open, flexible, improvised and embracing incertitude) approach to pastoral development?

 The core reading is the first half of the PASTRES Working Paper, What is Uncertainty and Why Does it Matter?
 Contained in the bibliography of the paper is a huge body of literature that you may wish to pursue.

 - Scoones, I. (2019) What is uncertainty and why does it matter?
-STEPS Working Paper 105
+STEPS Working Paper 105.
+Brighton: ESRC STEPS Centre.

 Further materials on uncertainty can be found on the STEPS Centre website.
-This includes the Esther Boserup prize lecture (35 mins) on Why uncertainty means we must rethink development, alongside a blog series, podcasts and short videos from key thinkers on uncertainty.
+This includes the Esther Boserup prize lecture (35 mins) on Why uncertainty means we must rethink development, alongside a blog series, podcasts and short videos from key thinkers on the topic of uncertainty.